Japan, U.S. differ on China in talks on 'grey zone' military threats

 "The United States is certainly ambivalent about this because they think it would drag them into a confrontation and possibly a conflict with China," said Narushige Michishita, who was a national security adviser to the government of Junichiro Koizumi from 2004-2006.

-A U.S. defence official rejected the idea that Washington worries about antagonising China but stressed that the guideline review is a broad exercise, including the Korean peninsula and global contingencies.
+A U.S. defense official rejected the idea that Washington worries about antagonizing China but stressed that the guideline review is a broad exercise, including the Korean peninsula and global contingencies.

 "There is a tendency to distil all this back to the Senkaku islands," the official said.
 "It's not about any particular contingency.
 It's about making the U.S.-Japan alliance more flexible and responsive to a security environment that's not as black and white as we were thinking about in 1997."

-Note: (This story was corrected to fix date to 2004-2006 in 9th paragraph, not 2001-2006)